How We Review Casinos

 How We Weight Complaints

 Raw complaint counts don't tell the full story.
-A casino handling 47 complaints with a 2-day response time and high resolution rate is very different from one with 23 complaints and a "No Reaction Policy" flag.
-In the Player Complaints section of each review, we note both volume AND resolution quality:
+A casino handling 47 complaints with a 2-day response and high resolution rate is very different from one sitting at 23 complaints with documented non-engagement.
+In the Player Complaints section of each review, we note both volume and resolution quality:

 Australian Context

 Player treatment is the overriding criterion.
-Withdrawal delays, account closure failures, self-exclusion requests being ignored, and responsible gambling tool availability are the real differentiators between a good and bad casino.
-We lead with these in every Security and Fair Play section.
+Withdrawal delays, account-closure failures, self-exclusion requests being ignored, and responsible gambling tool availability are the real differentiators between a good and a poor casino.
+We lead with these signals in every Online Reputation section.

-ACMA blocking is context, not a safety signal.
+ACMA blocking is jurisdictional context, not a casino-specific safety signal.
 Australia's Interactive Gambling Act broadly prohibits online casino gaming regardless of operator location, so ACMA has blocked most offshore casinos accepting Australian players.
-We mention it factually in every review — we don't use it as a warning trigger.
+We mention it factually in every review and never use it as a warning trigger on its own.

-A casino earns a Warning badge and is excluded from our Top Casino rankings when:
+A casino earns a High Risk badge and is excluded from our Top Casino rankings when multiple primary sources agree on serious concerns.
+Specific triggers include:

 Top Casino Rankings

 Our Top Casinos list is editorially curated and limited to 10 entries.
 Every casino in the list is multi-source verified — no unverified casinos make the list regardless of their default rating.
-When a top-listed casino develops serious issues in later audits, it's removed and replaced with a stronger candidate.
-This has happened twice recently: Kingmaker (dropped for Low Safety Index and 23,055 black points) and Woo (dropped for unfair T&Cs and LCB 2.6/5).
+When a top-listed casino develops serious issues in later audits, it's removed and replaced.
+Recent removals include Kingmaker (dropped after multiple sources flagged licence-verification concerns and a high black-points total) and Woo (dropped after unfair T&C clauses and weak community sentiment).

 Updates and Accuracy

-Casino offerings change frequently — bonuses are updated, payment methods shift, and terms are revised.
-We re-evaluate casinos periodically and update reviews when significant changes occur.
-Each review displays Published and Updated dates so you can see when information was last verified.
+Casino offerings change frequently — bonus structures shift, payment methods come and go, T&Cs are revised, and operator transitions occur.
+We re-evaluate casinos periodically and update reviews when significant changes are documented.
+Each review displays Published and Updated dates so you can see exactly when the information was last verified.

-If you spot an inaccuracy in any of our reviews, please contact us so we can investigate and correct it.
+If you spot an inaccuracy in any of our reviews — outdated bonus terms, a payment method we've missed, or anything else — please contact us so we can investigate and correct it.
+Reviews are living documents, not static publications.